 - Connect with qualified installers via Chevy’s Charger Installation page, The page takes you through the process of taking pictures of your breaker panel and garage; you eventually get email contacts from 2 or 3 electrical firms, and you choose one.
 I was unhappy with the cost of this option, but it’s good if you don’t know a local, qualified electrician.

 - or use friends’ recommendations to find a qualified electrician who is experienced with installing car chargers.
+We used this option.
 Note: this electrician will be working with high voltage and current; if they don’t know what they’re doing they could kill someone.

 - that installer comes out and installs both the charger and its dedicated 240V high-capacity circuit.
 Some chargers are wired directly into their circuit; others plug into a 240V outlet powered by that circuit.
 My 32A Webasto charger requires a 40A circuit, and is wired into it rather than plugging in.